Fuwordy/GuardianMod/README.md

 # GuardianMod
-Guardian ModPE Script made by me and DanHerePE.
+Guardian ModPE Script made by me, Xriomedabeast, and DanHerePE.